History Files

 Year 2 of the reign of Rimanum of Uruk is noted for a gathering around the city of the armies of the land of Emut-balum (Larsa), together with those of former rivals, Eshnunna, Isin, and Kazallu (the latter shown as a fragment of the name in the inscription in question).

 The best interpretation (as examined by Michalowski and Beckman) suggests that these armies approach Uruk while claiming to be allies.
 Their approach stirs up an enormous dust cloud.
 When it settles, Rimanum is able to defeat them.
-His victory is short-lived as Uruk's walls are destroyed the following year.
+His victory is short-lived as Uruk's walls are destroyed in the following year.

 c.1808 - 1780 BC